1. Home

 Driving school insurance prices are usually higher than standard car insurance prices.

 Driving instructors need extra cover, and there may be even some discretionary add-ons required.
-For example, to teach drivers who are under 17 – which has to be done off-road - you'll need additional cover.
+For example, to teach drivers who are under 17 – which has to be done off-road - you need additional cover.

-But it's not only the inexperience of the learner drivers that can affect your insurance costs.
+But it's not only the inexperience of learner drivers that can affect your insurance costs.
 It can also be affected by:

-Where you live can determine how likely you are to have an accident.
+• Where you live can determine how likely you are to have an accident.
 This can lead to higher insurance costs.

-The hours you work also determine your risk factor.
+• The hours you work also determine your risk factor.
 Whether you work full or part-time, your insurers will create a tailor-made policy that reflects the hours you spend teaching learner drivers.

-What levels of cover are there?
+What types of cover are available?

 • Personal accident cover, which covers you and your passengers in the event of an accident.